abadid/cmsc424-spring2018/project6/README.md

 **Assumptions**: Please note the following assumptions in regards to testing your code:
 1. The join key in the `leftRelation` will always be the primary key of the `leftRelation`.
 1. The join key in the `rightRelation` will always refer to the primary key of the `leftRelation`, i.e. it is a foreign key.
-1. There would not be any `NULL` values in the tables provided.
+1. There are not any `NULL` values in the tables provided.
 1. The input tables can be assumed to have at least one tuple.
 1. The input tables will be sorted on the join keys.